 Selections for each of your apps are configured independently from each other.
 You may change your preferences for an app at any time by creating a new submission, and your changes will take effect after the submission completes the certification process.

 Submissions that use the Microsoft Store submission API won't be made available to Microsoft Store for Business and Microsoft Store for Education.
-To make your app available for volume purchases by organizations, you must use the Windows Dev Center dashboard to create and submit your submissions.
+To make your app available for volume purchases by organizations, you must create and submit your submissions in Partner Center.

 Allowing your app to be offered to organizations